 Test period At the end of the 19th century, Germany and Russia first began to test the application of electric propulsion using batteries as energy.
 After that, the first generation of electric propulsion was put into use in 1920, and the effect was obvious on small passenger ships across the Atlantic.
 This period lasted from the birth of electric boats to the beginning of the 20th century.
 During this period, most of the electric propulsion was powered by batteries, and DC motors were used as propulsion motors, and the power was below 75kW.

 Wide application period In the 1920s and 1930s, although the technology of high-power steam turbines as the prime mover of ships was mature, due to the lack of mechanical processing level and capability, high-power ships from civil freighters, passenger ships, oil tankers to aircraft carriers mostly used electricity.
 Advance.
 Electric propulsion has been widely used in the popular period.
 In addition to special engineering ships such as submarines and icebreakers, the United States alone has 226 frigates and 488 civilian ships that use electric propulsion.
 The “New Mexico” electric propulsion battleship built by the United States uses steam turbines to generate electricity, and the total shaft power propelled by asynchronous motors has reached 4000-22000k W.

+Make full use of electric propulsion for a long period of time In the late 1940s, due to the advancement of machining technology, especially the improvement of the processing capacity of gear transmissions, steam turbines and diesel engines became large-scaled, and the mass production capacity was also improved.
+However, the electric propulsion at that time was due to technical conditions.
+Restrictions, the device is large, heavy, low efficiency, and high cost, which severely limits its wide application.
+Therefore, most surface ships are propelled by steam turbines, diesel engines, gas turbines and various combined power plants.
+In the 1950s, electric propulsion was mainly an adjustable-speed “generator-motor” DC system, and the speed regulation was realized by the variable resistance of the motor’s excitation circuit.
+In the 1960s, semiconductor technology can ensure that the excitation is controlled by the thyristor system, which promotes the development of electric propulsion systems.
+In the mid-1960s, AC electric propulsion with variable pitch appeared.
 In the 1970s, electric propulsion was characterized by the use of high-current semiconductor components to transfer the current of the three-phase AC generator used for the work of the ship’s general power grid to the electric propulsion device.
 However, the ship’s DC propulsion motor has a commutator and an electric Brushes have many shortcomings in use, such as sparks during heavy load and reverse rotation, commutator wear, brush burnout, electromagnetic interference, and maintenance difficulties.
 As the frequency conversion technology is still new under the conditions at the time, the available AC propulsion devices cannot provide the necessary capacity.
 The AC commutator motor has the same shortcomings as the DC variable speed system.

 Electric propulsion is mostly used on ships with the following characteristics:(1) Ships requiring high maneuverability;(2) Ships with special nature of work are required;(3) Ships with large-capacity auxiliary machinery;(4) Military ships.The use of electric propulsion on some of the following ships has particularly outstanding advantages, and …